FreskyZ/fine/docs/container.md

 TODO I gues the correct answer for rootful docker is network host, also see this https://deavid.wordpress.com/2019/06/15/how-to-allow-docker-containers-to-see-the-source-ip-address/ to check userland proxy false, investigate this in future

+by the way, windows + wsl + docker desktop also have strange network, to make network normal you should avoid docker desktop and use normal linux install approach instead

 ### Rootless Docker